Arnav10090/wifi-admin-dashboard/README.md

 NEXTAUTH_SECRET=your_secret
 ```

-> **Note:** Check the codebase or ask the maintainer for the exact required variables.

 ### 4. Set Up the Database and add database connection details in config.json file
 Install Sequelize CLI:
 ```sh